Due: Saturday, December 12th at 2:00 pm

 1. Tell us your game development story.

-1b.
-Show a single burndown chart that is normalized (starting at 100 percent and decreasing) and shows all three releases.
+- Show a single burndown chart that is normalized (starting at 100 percent and decreasing) and shows all three releases. **Update 12/11: I wanted to see burndown charts for both time played (1 chart) and levels completed (1 chart), but I will not count off if one is missing because this wasn't clear.**

 You will be graded on: